We have a tendency to get in our own way when solving problems, which is why effective strategy requires a formalized approach.

 The problem-solving methodology we use is a combination of logic, sequencing, and imagination that ultimately creates a systematic thinking process to overcome these human characteristics.

 These are the types of considerations that go into analyzing client needs.
 We explore their needs with a mind for both the positive and the negative problems.
 Being careful, not to focus simply on those findings that scratch the surface of a situation, but exploring them with a mind for discovery, exploration, and accuracy through the root of the problem(s).

-There are a number of other ways we offset the ill effects of biases and our focus on negativity.
+There are some other ways we offset the ill effects of biases and our focus on negativity.
 We begin each discovery with a working session and stakeholder interviews.
 These sessions allow us to raise awareness of these biases, explore in collaboration sessions that reveal them, and allow us to discuss in more detail through objective probing and exploration.
-Lastly we also conduct "magic wand exercises" to generate options and explore alternatives.
+Lastly, we also conduct "magic wand exercises" to generate options and explore alternatives without limits.